-DC McAllister, From ‘You Were At My Wedding, Denise’ Meme Is Fired- By That Wedding’s Groom
+DC McAllister, From ‘You Were At My Wedding, Denise’ Meme, Is Fired By That Wedding’s Groom

-Earlier this month, The View cohost Meghan McCain brought the phrase “you were at my wedding, Denise” into the lexicon, when she tweeted that phrase at a conservative female journalist named Denise “DC” McAllister.
-McAllister, per Esquire‘s explanation, had written a post criticizing The View, describing it as “a roundtable of delusional mental midgets ricocheting ignorance and lack of emotional regulation,” which was illustrated with a picture of Meghan McCain
+Earlier this month, The View co-host Meghan McCain brought the phrase “you were at my wedding, Denise” into the lexicon, when she tweeted that phrase at a conservative female journalist named Denise “DC” McAllister.
+McAllister, per Esquire‘s explanation, had written a post criticizing The View, describing it as “a roundtable of delusional mental midgets ricocheting ignorance and lack of emotional regulation,” which was illustrated with a picture of Meghan McCain.

 The TV host responded with the now-familiar phrase, which has since become part of numerous memes.

-Now, the Denise of the meme has been fired from her job- and the man doing the firing was Ben Domenech, Meghan McCain’s husband
+Now, Denise — the one from the meme — has been fired from her job, and the man doing the firing was Ben Domenech, Meghan McCain’s husband.

 According to a timeline posted by Contemptor, it all started with McAllister posted to Twitter about a domestic scene at her home.